bluerobotics/bluerobotics.github.io/spool/index.md

 ## Step 6: Adding the Tether Securing Clips

+<i class="fa fa-exclamation-triangle fa-fw fa-2x text-warning"></i> DO NOT use threadlocker for this step.

 <img src="/spool/cad/spool-step6-alt.png" class="img-responsive img-center" style="max-width:800px"  />

 For the standard version, use three #8-1/4" self tapping screws and a #2 Phillips head driver to secure three nylon clamps the inside face of the flange where the plug is located.
 The clamps should be mounted next to each other in the second from outermost holes.